alsmola/graphgrc/docs/custom/end-02.md

 <!-- This section is used to generate backlinks from framework controls to this custom control.
 Do not remove. -->

 ### SOC 2
-- [CC6.8](../frameworks/soc2/cc68.md) - EDR and antivirus protect endpoints from malicious software and unauthorized modifications
+- [CC6.8](../frameworks/soc2/cc68.md) ^[EDR and antivirus protect endpoints from malicious software and unauthorized modifications]
-- [CC7.2](../frameworks/soc2/cc72.md) - EDR continuously monitors endpoints for anomalies indicative of malicious acts
+- [CC7.2](../frameworks/soc2/cc72.md) ^[EDR continuously monitors endpoints for anomalies indicative of malicious acts]

 ### GDPR
-- [Article 32](../frameworks/gdpr/art32.md) - Endpoint protection (EDR, antivirus, encryption, USB restrictions) are technical measures ensuring security of processing
+- [Article 32](../frameworks/gdpr/art32.md) ^[Endpoint protection (EDR, antivirus, encryption, USB restrictions) are technical measures ensuring security of processing]

 ---